 4. Neutron Energy Distributions.
 Fission foil activations and fission counting rates were measured using both fissile isotopes as detectors with and without cadmium covers so that corrections could be applied for the epithermal fissions and absorptions in integral form.

 5. Theoretical Analysis.
 These experiments have been supported by theoretical investigations of the first fundamental theorem using the "Corn Pone" code (1).
-Detailed calculations have been made of the 32-energy group fluxes for the no-return current boundary condition in a 69.2-cm-diam sphere where the leakage of neutrons was great enough to be significant.
+Detailed calculations have been made of the 32-energy gr boundary condit the leakage of significant.